 He said there was no way she had 31 items, but I told him I wasn’t yet ready to count them.
 That if she wasn’t home by Friday the 31st, my closure had to be to donate all of her things.
 If she were to return, we will just get her new things.

 But I needed that closure.

-And then it hit me.
+And then it dawned on me.

-Spreading wings is so scary right now.
+Spreading your wings is so terrifying right now.